Last updated: December 2019

 “Many artistically creative people suffered from traumas, whether psychological or physical ones,” says Szabolcs Keri from the National Institute of Psychiatry and Addictions (Budapest).
 “Some researchers documented that those abuses influenced the brains and affected the genes and networks participating in creativity.”

-Scientists at the Karolinska Institute (Stockholm) found that individuals with bipolar disorder chose professions where creativity was crucial.
-Churchill, Beethoven, and Hemingway showed bipolar-like patterns, characterized by divergent thinking, never-ending energy, increased self-esteem, and motivation to create.
+Scientists at the Karolinska Institute (Stockholm) found that individuals with bipolar disorder chose professions where creative ideas generation was crucial.
+Churchill and Hemingway were talented people and famous essay writers, but they both showed bipolar-like patterns, characterized by divergent thinking, never-ending energy, increased self-esteem, and motivation to create.

 “Creativity happens when seemingly unrelated existing ideas collide to form new ideas.”

-It doesn’t mean we should become mentally disordered in order to generate ideas like crazy.
+It doesn’t mean we should become mentally disordered to generate college essay ideas like crazy.
 Having the right genetic makeup is great, but the truth is we all are born creative.
-The problem is, it was educated out of us at school; and now, some of us have to “learn” to be creative again.
+But your school may educate it out, so some of us have to “learn” to be creative again.

 A leading neuroscientist at the University of Iowa, Nancy Andreasen has been studying the creative mind for decades already.
-Examining both artists and scientists, she explains the roles of nature vs. nurture in creativity:
+Examining both artists and scientists, she explains ideation definition and the roles of nature vs. nurture in creativity:

-To make a long story short, here come her conclusions that help you understand if your brain is creative:
+Long story short, here come her conclusions that help to understand if your brain is creative:

 - Creativity level doesn’t depend on your IQ: if you are smart, it doesn’t mean you are highly creative.

-- Creative people work harder than average persons: that’s because they do love their work.
+- People who are creative work harder than others do on the average: that’s because they do love their work.

-- Creative people are adventurous: they take risks and are ready to explore new frontiers.
+- Creatives are adventurous: they take risks and are ready to explore new frontiers.

-- Creative people strongly believe in what they do, so they have to confront rejections and doubts all the time, which might lead to pain, depression, or anxiety.
+- Those creative believe in what they do, so they have to confront rejections and doubts all the time, which may lead to pain, depression, or anxiety.

 - Many creatives are autodidacts and polymaths.

-- Creative people are persistent, even when others are skeptical of their work.
+- They are persistent, even when others are skeptical of their work.

-In her article at Forbes, CEO of meQuilibrium Jan Bruce refers to Cade Miles’s thoughts on why creativity matters for entrepreneurs and writes about how to find out if your creative genius doesn’t sleep:
+In her article at Forbes, CEO of meQuilibrium Jan Bruce refers to Cade Miles’s thoughts on why creativity matters for entrepreneurs.
+She writes about how to find out if your creative genius doesn’t sleep: